 Writer / Director / producer / actor

-Christopher Beaulieu is a Canadian-Italian filmmaker who is based in Toronto and Naples.
-Born in Mississauga in 1992, he studied English Literature and Film Studies at The University of Western Ontario, and Media Production at Ryerson University.
+Christopher Arnone is a Canadian-Italian filmmaker based in Toronto.
+He studied English Literature and Film Studies at The University of Western Ontario, and Media Production at Ryerson University.
 Between his Bachelor’s and Master’s, Christopher spent a year teaching English in South Korea, where he also completed the short film “Interchange”.
-His more recent short films “No Connection” and “Obsession” have screened at the Future of Film Showcase in Toronto and KIXFF in Seoul.
+His more recent short film “No Connection” has screened at the Future of Film Showcase in Toronto and KIXFF in Seoul.
 Konglish is Christopher’s first feature film.

 Notes from the Director

 The first draft of the screenplay was far longer than the final version and followed my real-life experience much more closely.
 As I wrote successive drafts, the story became more fictionalized as I found the film’s narrative path.
 While Konglish is a personal story, it is worth telling is because it speaks to a wider feeling of malaise felt by myself and the people around me.
 The feeling among expat English teachers is that they’re in a state of limbo, taking the time to consider where they’ve been in life and where they’re going -- for very few it is the final destination.
 Konglish is a way for me to present the phenomenon of teaching abroad as a result of a generation who have been processed through the university system with generic degrees, limited work opportunities, and no sense of life direction.